anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 !!! abstract "What does an end-user see when she uses the bridge?"

-    The Palm network [provides a user-friendly Dapp](https://app.palm.io/nftbridge) where users will initiate the transfer and give their approval to pay transfer fees in DAI or other currency.
+    The Palm network [provides a user-friendly Dapp](https://app.palm.io/nftbridge) where users can initiate the transfer and give their approval to pay transfer fees in DAI or other currency.
-    You can find more about the UI flow [_here_.](./Bridge.md ).
+    You can find more about the UI flow [_here_](./Bridge.md ).

-    For an explanation of what happens programmatically, see below.

 Now, let's dive a bit deeper into how the bridge operates: